 Bottom-line, if you don’t embrace innovation and try to figure out how to incorporate more of it into your organization, your competitors most likely will, and in due time, you may be at a distinct disadvantage.
 So, let’s go over all of the different types of innovation and the best practices.

 Innovation involves new and unique improvements to current designs and methods or entirely new designs and methods.
 There are many different types of innovation, including:

-Technological advancements that typically permeate across or create new industries and markets.
+Technological advancements typically permeate across or create new industries and markets.
 For example, Gore-Tex, the first waterproof and breathable fabric, forever changed the outwear industry.
-For many industries, the innovation of GPS (Global Position System) and the emergence of location-based services has been a foundational technology.
+For many industries, the innovation of GPS (Global Position System) and the emergence of location-based services have been foundational technology.
 It’s good practice to monitor foundational technology innovations as they can quickly change the competitive dynamics of a market.

 Business Model Innovation